Head

 defer & async

-defer - solves the problem of blocking scripts and access to whole DOM
+defer - solves the problem of blocking scripts and access to the whole DOM

 • defer makes browser download script asynchronously without blocking DOM, but execute it only once page will be built